HuaGuangEdu/control_scnu/README.md

 ```

 # 2.Each corresponding file description
-## template
-Where the various model files are saved

 ## _init_.py
 The init file
 The version information of the software, programming block and library is indicated in this file